slyval/guidelines/Guidelines/REST API Guidelines.md

  This implies that the string "123" will be searched for accross the attrbutes of the Order resource and matching results will be returned.

 #### Filtering
-Filtering is also essential when clients want a specific set of results that belong to a particular facet or have a particular attribute or attributes.
+Filtering is also essential when clients want a specific set of results that have a particular attribute or set of attributes.

-To handle filtering, parameters whose names similar to the attributes of a resource should be used.
+To handle filtering, predetermined parameters whose names similar to the attributes of a resource should be used.
 The formatting of the parameters should resemble **?\<attribute_name>=<desired_value>**

 An example is as follows

+    /orders?code=1000&status=new

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIxMTYyODY4OSwtMjkzNDQxNTIwLDE1OD
-I1ODQ0NTQsLTE4MTA5Nzk2MDksLTExMjA2Njc0OTEsLTEzNTcz
-NTY2NDYsMTk2MDcyNzAwNCwxMTU3MzUxNTAyXX0=
+eyJoaXN0b3J5IjpbLTIwNDkyNTM2NTEsLTI5MzQ0MTUyMCwxNT
+gyNTg0NDU0LC0xODEwOTc5NjA5LC0xMTIwNjY3NDkxLC0xMzU3
+MzU2NjQ2LDE5NjA3MjcwMDQsMTE1NzM1MTUwMl19
 -->